yyumna/climatechange_ai/ICLR2020_workshop.md

 ### Submission tracks

 There are two tracks for submissions.
 Submissions are limited to 4 pages for the Papers track and 3 pages for the Proposals track (in PDF format), and *must* be anonymized.
-References do not count towards this total.
+References do not count towards the page total.
 Supplementary appendices are allowed but will be read at the discretion of the reviewers.
 All submissions *must* explain why the proposed work has (or could have) positive impacts regarding climate change.

 For examples of previous submissions, see our [ICML 2019](https://www.climatechange.ai/ICML2019_workshop) and [NeurIPS 2019](https://www.climatechange.ai/NeurIPS2019_workshop) workshops.